-Yes, there is a difference, between the memory loss linked with Alzheimer’s disease and related condition and normal changes in memories.
-As a matter of fact, specific memory issues occur due to conditions which are treatable.
+Yes, there is a difference, between the memory loss linked with Alzheimer’s disease and related conditions and normal changes in memories.
+As a matter of fact, specific memory issues occur due to conditions that are treatable.

 In case you believe that you have memory issues, you should consult your doctor to get appropriate care and diagnosis.